An urban myth about Poinsettia is that it is highly poisonous, but in reality, it is mildly toxic and offers benefits.

 - Traditional healers use the sap to treat various skin issues, including pimples.

 - Poinsettias have traditionally been used to treat diarrhea caused by microbes.

 - Boiled bark and red bracts are medicine for obstetrical or gynecological hemorrhaging in women.

-- Boiled root drink relieved the adverse effects of snakebites.
+- Boiled root drinks relieved the adverse effects of snakebites.

-- Poinsettia was used to treat arthritis, muscle or bone contusions, and other ailments.
+- Poinsettia was used to treat arthritis, muscle or bone bruises, and other ailments.

 - It was used to treat warts.